southworks/copilot-metrics-dashboard/src/dashboard/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Configuring settings when running the frontend in a container

+For configuring the frontend settings there are two alternatives:

+1. Create an .env file and include it in the Docker image.
+This means that the .env file must be created before the image is built.
+1. Add the settings as environment variables of the Container App or Google container.